h2non/toxy/README.md

 Limits the amount of requests received by the proxy in a specific threshold time frame.
 Designed to test API limits.
 Exposes typical `X-RateLimit-*` headers.

 Note that this is very simple rate limit implementation, indeed limits are stored in-memory, therefore are completely volalite.
 There're a bunch of featured and consistent rate limiter implementations in [npm](https://www.npmjs.com/search?q=rate+limit) that you can plug in as poison.
-You might also interested in [token bucket algorithm](http://en.wikipedia.org/wiki/Token_bucket).
+You might be also interested in [token bucket algorithm](http://en.wikipedia.org/wiki/Token_bucket).

 **Arguments**: